-I don’t know why, but for some reason when Easter rolls around I start craving these Pistachio Olive Oil Cakes.
+I don’t know why, but for some reason when Easter rolls around I start craving this Pistachio Olive Oil Cake Recipe.
+It’s such an easy recipe that guests go nuts for!

 It might be because these are similar flavors that go into cannolis that I enjoyed on Easter as a child?
 Food memories can run so deep and show up in the most creative ways 🙂 Click Here for my Cannoli Napoleon Recipe.
 All the flavor of a cannoli without the hassle of the cannoli shells!

-If you have never had a Pistachio Olive Oil Cake before, you are in for a treat!
+If you have never tried a Pistachio Olive Oil Cake Recipe before, you are in for a treat!
 They are so light and moist, full of such springtime flavor!

 I recommend raw pistachios for this, I haven’t noticed a big difference in flavor between raw and roasted so save yourself the extra step.
 You’ll also get a nicer pale green color with the raw.